framework-one/fw1-clj/README.md

 This will create a skeleton FW/1 app in the `myfw1app` folder.
 You can run it like this:

     cd myfw1app
+    boot run -p 8111

+If you omit the `-p` / `--port` argument, it will default to port 8080, unless overridden by an environment variable:

     PORT=8111 boot run

-If you omit the `PORT` environment variable, it will start up on port 8080 (and may conflict with any Tomcat or other process you have running).

 URL Structure
 -------------